top of page

 Cancellation Policy

+All classes must have at least two people signed up in order to run.
+If your class is canceled you will be offered a refund or you can apply the value of that class that is canceled toward another class.
 Cancellations requested any time after enrollment will receive a refund minus a 15% cancellation and processing fee.
 Cancellations one week or less before the class start date are only eligible for a credit of 65% of your course fee.
 That credit can be applied toward a future class or membership.
 Cancellations less than 24hrs in advance are not eligible for a refund or credit.

 Contact Us